mercan26/Assignment-2/README.md

  You will have to use your programming knowledge and skills to process the array, using basic JavaScript: control flow statements, equality checks, etc.
- Remember that to access Object properties you can use the standard dot-notation syntax.
+ Remember that to access items in an Array, you use array[index] notation To access Object properties you can use the standard dot-notation syntax

 Do not hardcode each activity into your driver.